 What Does Rain Symbolize in the Bible?

 The Bible often uses the image of rain to describe God’s provision for His people.
 He uses rain to water the earth and provides nourishment to it.
-Yet, rain also symbolizes other significant elements.
+Yet, rain symbolism includes other significant elements.

 Table of Contents